edson-acordi/4bit-microcomputer/README.md

 # Documentation

 **- MikroLeo has four Registers**
-`ACC` - Acumulator (4 bit) - Stores the result of logical and arithmetic operations.
+`ACC` - Accumulator (4 bit) - Stores the result of logical and arithmetic operations.
 Moreover, ACC stores data that is read from or written to RAM.
 `RA` - 4 bit General purpose Register (also used for addressing).
 `RB` - 4 bit General purpose Register (also used for addressing).
 `RC` - 4 bit Special purpose Register used for addressing.